deepanshs/mrsimulator/docs/signal_processing.rst

 -------------------
 Please refer to the :ref:`previous section <using_objects>` for a detailed description of how to set up a simulation.
-Here, we will create a hypothetical simulation from two single-site spin-systems to illustrate the post-simulation signal processing steps.
+Here, we will create a hypothetical simulation from two single-site spin-systems to illustrate the use of the post-simulation signal processing module.

 .. plot::
     :format: doctest